zliebersbach/tabby-k8s/README.md

 ## Installation

+Simply install `tabby-k8s` from the Plugins screen in Tabby's settings.

+## Usage

+Once installed, you can access the Kubernetes plugin from the Tabby interface.
+Open the "Profiles & connections" window and choose a running container from the currently active Kubernetes context to start a terminal session.

+## Development

-To install the `tabby-k8s` plugin, follow these steps:
+To set up the `tabby-k8s` plugin for development, follow these steps:

 1. Ensure you have Tabby installed.
 You can download it from [here](https://tabby.sh).
 2. Clone this repository: